David Woodard: Nueva Germania

-In 2003, Woodard, then a resident of Juniper Hills, California, proposed a sister city relationship with Nueva Germania, Paraguay, which had originally been founded as a "racially pure utopian settlement" for Germans.
-Woodard said that he was "drawn to the idea of an Aryan vacuum in the middle of the jungle" but denied that he is a white supremacist.
-To research his idea, he visited the settlement in 2004.
-He wrote a music composition for the place, entitled "Our Jungle Holy Land".
+In 2003, Woodard, then a resident of Juniper Hills, California, proposed a sister city relationship with Nueva Germania, Paraguay.
+Nueva Germania had originally been founded as a "racially pure utopian settlement" for Germans, and Woodard said he was "drawn to the idea of an Aryan vacuum in the middle of the jungle" but denied being a white supremacist.
+He visited the settlement in 2004 and wrote a composition for the place entitled "Our Jungle Holy Land".
 According to Andrew McCann, Nueva Germania was by this time a place where "descendants of original settlers live under drastically reduced circumstances" and that Woodard was moved to "advance the cultural profile of the community, and to build a miniature Bayreuth opera house on the site of what was once Elisabeth Förster-Nietzsche's family residence."

-He is close friends with Swiss novelist Christian Kracht.
-They met in 2003.
-A book of the correspondence between Kracht and Woodard during the years 2004 to 2009 was published in 2011 under the title Five Years.
-Upon its publication, the book received little notice from the media, but following a controversy relating to Kracht's 2012 novel Imperium, Five Years became controversial for, according to some critics, indicating far right and New Right opinions.
-Both authors' ties to Nueva Germania were particularly the subject of criticism.
-An analysis described it as "uncertain" textually, with difficulty distinguishing irony and seriousness, or closer to a novel in form.
+He met Swiss novelist Christian Kracht in 2003.
+In 2006, Woodard and Kracht presented their Nueva Germania project during a conference titled "Nueva Germania – Failed eugenics in the jungles of Paraguay", that was hosted in Berlin by Rafael Horzon.

-In 2006, Woodard and Kracht, together with musician Christian von Borries, presented their Nueva Germania project during a conference titled "Nueva Germania – Failed eugenics in the jungles of Paraguay" given for the "Wissenschaftsakademie Berlin", an alternative university that was run from 1997 to 2007 by German artist Rafael Horzon.
+In 2011, a book of correspondence between Woodard and Kracht was published, under the title Five Years.
+The book was criticized for its far-right and New Right opinions, and for the authors' ties to Nueva Germania.
+An analysis of the book described it as "uncertain" textually, with difficulty distinguishing irony and seriousness, closer to a novel in form.

 Wikipedia promotion campaign

 In 2025, Wikipedia editors uncovered what was described as the "single largest self-promotion operation in Wikipedia's history", in which a network of around 200 sock puppet accounts and numerous proxy IPs created or edited articles in 335 languages to promote Woodard for over a decade.
 A Wikipedia editor with the username Grnrchst suggested that the accounts were likely to have been operated by Woodard or people close to him.
-Following an investigation by Grnrchst, who later wrote about their findings in the English Wikipedia's newsletter, The Signpost, Wikipedia stewards and local communities deleted over 300 articles and banned associated accounts, leaving about 20 editions of the Woodard article intact.
+Following an investigation by Grnrchst, who later wrote about their findings in the English Wikipedia's newsletter, The Signpost, Wikipedia stewards and local communities deleted over 300 articles and banned associated accounts.